-Help customers complete payments securely by handling Klarna’s step-up authentication using the Purchase Journey.
+Help customers complete payments securely by handling Klarna’s step-up authentication using the purchase journey.
 This guide breaks down how to integrate and respond when a step-up flow is triggered through the Klarna SDK.

 When Klarna requires additional verification from the customer (e.g., login, authentication, or payment method selection), it returns a Payment Request in response to the Payment Authorize API call which the Klarna SDK needs to trigger the purchase journey.